Herbert Hobler loved his community.

 He also served as a Founding Member of the Princeton Area Community Foundation Board of Trustees.
 Mr. Hobler was instrumental in creating the Spirit of Princeton Fund at the Community Foundation more than two decades ago.
 He also raised money to create a scholarship fund at the Community Foundation in memory of his friend, Frank Clark, who spent many years as the Director of the Princeton YMCA.
 The Frank Clark Memorial Fund helps support the Community Foundation’s Greater Mercer Scholarship and also provides grants to the YMCA.

 Mr. Hobler also had two of his own charitable funds at the Community Foundation for many years: a donor advised fund established in 1995 with a gift from Mr. Hobler, and a designated fund created in 2006 using a qualified charitable distribution from an IRA rollover.
 Upon his death, he instructed that those funds continue to support a number of local nonprofit organizations, including the Community Foundation.

 With that grant, the Community Foundation has created the Herbert and Mary Hobler Operating Endowment, Memorial gifts made to the Community Foundation in honor of Mr. Hobler will also be deposited in that fund, which will help support the work of the Community Foundation.

 We think this is a terrific way to honor the Hoblers’ generosity to the community,” said Jeffrey M. Vega, Community Foundation President & CEO.
 “The fund will reside here at the Community Foundation in perpetuity to commemorate their legacy.”

 Mr. Hobler is survived by four children, six grandchildren and 11 great-grandchildren.
-A memorial service will be held at 1 pm on Oct.
-12 at Princeton Day School, 650 Great Road, Princeton, NJ 08540.
+A memorial service was held at 1 pm on Oct.
+12, 2019 at Princeton Day School, 650 Great Road, Princeton, NJ 08540.